chepkok3/Blog_App/README.md

 - Create posts.
 - List all the posts.
 - Add comments and likes to a post.
+- Set up associations between models
+- Write SQL queries with Active Record
+- Use validations for models
+- Write unit tests for models
+- Write request tests for models
+- Set up the view models

 <p align="right">(<a href="#readme-top">back to top</a>)</p>